BipulRaman/DemoMCP/MCPDemo/ReadMe.md

 - Validate all input parameters to prevent injection attacks
 - Implement appropriate access controls and authentication
 - Sanitize data before processing and storage
-- Use secure communication channels (HTTPS for HTTP transport)
+- Use secure communication channels (HTTPS for SSE transport)
 - Consider rate limiting and request throttling for production deployments